 Contact the Student Hub Monday to Friday, 9am to 5pm on 01904 324140 or via email on firstname.lastname@example.org.

-Outside those hours you can contact Security if you need immediate assistance:
+Outside those hours you can contact Security if you need immediate assistance.
+For non-emergency contacts:

 For emergencies contact:

 Call 01904 32 3333 or freephone 0800 43 3333

 NHS contacts and medical advice

 You should also consult these official sources of information:

 Seek medical advice if your illness or that of any of your household members gets worse.